Skip to Content

 Get Out All Your Pomeranian Bath Supplies

-Before turning on any taps, you need to get out everything needed for washing a Pomeranian puppy.
-You need the right Pomeranian shampoo and conditioner as some won’t do a good job and certain products could cause damage to your Pom's skin and fur.
+Before turning on any taps, you must get out everything needed to wash a Pomeranian puppy.
+You need the right Pomeranian shampoo and conditioner, as some won’t do a good job, and certain products could cause damage to your Pom’s skin and fur.

 Pomeranians are known for their dry skin, so you need to use a shampoo that nourishes and moisturizes the skin.
 I recommend conditioners and dog shampoos that contain healthy ingredients such as aloe vera and oatmeal.
 If possible, never use shampoos with human or artificial ingredients.